The 10 Best Wilderness Survival YouTube Channels

 Mike Pullen started TA Outdoors to build Viking houses and show off his DIY project with his dog Jaxx.
 Since then, the channel has grown into a wilderness survival powerhouse.

-Mike has an uncanny knack for building survival shelters, cabins, longhouses, etc. He enjoys it and it ends up being a blast to watch and makes his channel very informative.
+Mike has an uncanny knack for building survival shelters, cabins, longhouses, etc. He enjoys it, and it ends up being a blast to watch, making his channel very informative.

 Honorable Mention Channels